Dr Irwin Lim

 Ms Linda Bradbury

-I have over 30 year of nursing experience with the last 20 years being in rheumatology – not quite sure where that time went!
+I have over 30 years of nursing experience with the last 20 years being in rheumatology – not quite sure where that time went!
 More recently I became the first rheumatology nurse practitioner in Australia and am keen to promote the value of the rheumatology nurse – I believe a multi-disciplinary approach to the care of the rheumatology patient is vital.
-I am passionate not only about patient education but also about sharing evidence based practice with nursing and allied health colleagues, all of which I believe contributes to improving patient outcomes.
+I am passionate not only about patient education but also about sharing evidence-based practice with nursing and allied health colleagues, all of which I believe contributes to improving patient outcomes.
 In my spare time, I love watching most sports and am a keen ballroom and latin dancer!

 Associate Professor Helen Keen